lilive/Freeplane-Bookmarks-add-on/README.md

 Feel free to contribute or to [notify issues](../../issues).

-# Installation
+## Installation

+- Download the *bookmarks.addon.mm** file from [the latest stable release](../../releases).
+- Open this file with Freeplane and follow the instructions.

 ### Disclaimer

 For now, this add-on has not been heavily tested.
 I already use it for myself, and I think it's okay, but I prefer to warn: use it at your own risks.
 Any feedbacks appreciated !

-### Method 1

-- Right-click the `bookmarks.addon.mm` file above, and select the "Save content as..." (or similar depending on your browser) entry in the menu.
-- Open this downloaded file with Freeplane and follow the instructions.

-### Method 2

-- [Download the latest release](../../releases) to your computer, unzip it.
-- In the extracted files, open the "bookmarks.addon.mm" file with Freeplane and follow the instructions.